programthis/file-upload-engine/README.md

 On linux, the process is a bit more involved:
 `sudo apt-get install postgresql`

+Stopping the server on linux:
+`sudo /etc/init.d/postgresql stop`

 Starting the server on linux:
 `pg_ctl -D /home/linuxbrew/.linuxbrew/var/postgres start`